PeaceFounder/CryptoSignatures.jl/README.md

 ## Further Work

- An implementation of DSA for modular prime groups is coming shortly.
 The performance could be addressed by wrapping the OpenSSL libcrypto library for doing operations on elliptic curves.
 RSA signatures could be something to add, as well as a blind signature algorithm.